CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller-pf-api.md

     }
     ```

-4. Add a Post Method, which as a parameter will require a list of integers that represents a Manufacturing order DocEntrys.
+4. Add a POST method that accepts a list of integers as a parameter.
+These integers represent the DocEntry values of the Manufacturing Orders to be scheduled.

     GetSalesOrder